Health and Adult Social Care privacy notice

-What the legal basis is for collecting your data
+What is the Legal Basis for collecting your Data

-In addition to working within strict compliance with data protection legislation, Health and Adult Social Care also work within the following legislation and regulations:
+In addition to working within strict compliance with data protection legislation, Health and Adult Social Care also work within the below legislation and regulations:

 - Care Act 2014, Care and Support Statutory Guidance